 - Lewis E, Shinefield HR, Woodruff BA, Black SB, Destefano F, Chen RT, et al. Safety of neonatal hepatitis B vaccine administration.
 Pediatric Infectious Disease Journal.
 2001;20:1049- 54.

 - Pain management strategies for childhood immunisation.
-In Handbook of Non-Drug Interventions Royal Ausralian College of General Practitioners: 2018.
-Accessed 16NOV18 https://www.racgp.org.au/clinical-resources/clinical-guidelines/handbook-of-non-drug-interventions-(handi)/children/pain-management-for-childhood-immunisations
+In Handbook of Non-Drug Interventions Royal Australian College of General Practitioners: 2018.
+Accessed 16NOV18 https://www.racgp.org.au/clinical-resources/clinical-guidelines/handi/handi-interventions/children/pain-management-strategies-for-childhood-immunisat

 - Taddio A, et al. Reducing pain during vaccine injections: clinical practice guideline.
 Canadian Medical Association Journal 2015;187:975-982.